 After a Scottish musician named Nathan Evans shared his renditions of "The Scotsman" and "The Wellerman" on TikTok, the sea shanties went viral.
 Why?
 Who knows.
-This is TikTok, a Wild West of beautiful stupidity where people challenge each other to remove moles and insert pennies into live electrical sockets.
+This is TikTok, a Wild West of morbid stupidity where people challenge each other to marinate raw chicken in NyQuil and insert pennies into live electrical sockets.

-When Evans' sea shanties erupted on the platform, they inspired a new trend, which eventually mutated into its own native culture called ShantyTok.
-EDM ultimately found a home in ShantyTok thanks to a young dance music producer named ARGULES, who remixed "The Wellerman" into a blood-pumping electronic-pop hybrid and coined it an "electro-shanty."
+When Evans' sea shanties erupted on the platform, they inspired a new trend, which eventually mutated into its own native culture called "ShantyTok."
+EDM ultimately found a home in "ShantyTok" thanks to a young music producer named ARGULES, who remixed "The Wellerman" into a blood-pumping electronic-pop hybrid and coined it an "electro-shanty."

-ARGULES' EDM rendition of "The Wellerman" stitches the original version with a cover by fellow TikTok user Luke G. Taylor, who the beatmaker says has a "super unique voice" which "creates a special harmony" when combined with the singsong cadence of Evans.
+ARGULES' EDM version of "The Wellerman" stitches the original with a cover by fellow TikTok user Luke G. Taylor, who the beatmaker says has a "super unique voice" which "creates a special harmony" when combined with the singsong cadence of Evans.

 When asked about when he realized his song went viral, ARGULES points to a video posted by Hank Green, a popular TikTok user with over 3.7 million followers on the app.
 The artist says that Green's video, in which he shuffled to the track, lit the fuse of "a whole movement."

 Listen to Radical Kai's Heartfelt House Single, "Enough"